-by Laura McHale Holland
+Edited By Laura McHale Holland

-What people are saying about Sisters Born, Sisters Found
+About Sisters Born, Sisters Found

 Sisters Born, Sisters Found – the anthology edited by Laura McHale Holland – is what great literature is made of.
 Stories, essays, poems.
 Themes of identity, spirituality, sexuality, sanity, insanity.
 We learn the language of sibling connection while cooking for our dolls, propelling a wheelchair down a hospital corridor, or waiting for our sisters to step off the Greyhound bus.
 We exchange history/herstory through interpretation of family secrets and we heal with the gift of female intuition.
 A treasure volume of sisterhood/womanhood around the world.

 — Teresa LeYung-Ryan, author, Love Made of Heart: the Mother-Daughter Love Story and Talking to My Dead Mom monologues

 Powerful, intelligent entertaining stories of sisters illustrate the power and freedom in being born female.
 No sister relationship is casual; all sisters are bonded, not only be their feminine interests, but by their instincts to hold together the world in wise and often surreptitious ways.
 Even French sisters committing ghastly murders baffle us by generating in us reluctant understanding and sympathy.